Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Introduction

-In this study, we explore the sequence -based self-localization problem from a novel perspective of sequential semantic scene graph (S3G), as shown in Fig. \ref{fig:A}.
+In this study, we explore the sequence-based self-localization problem from a novel perspective of sequential semantic scene graph (S3G), as shown in Fig. \ref{fig:A}.
 The motivation for this approach is threefold.
-First, semantic scene graph (S2G) $x^G=\langle x^N, x^E \rangle$, a graph whose nodes $x^N$ represent semantic regions (e.g., object regions) and edges $x^E$ represent relationship between nodes, is one of most compact scene descriptors in computer vision \cite{SceneGraph}.
-Second, recently-developed deep graph convolutional neural networks (GCNs) can serve as a powerful visual-place-classifier (VPC) $y=f_{VPC}(x)$ that takes a scene graph $x$ as query and predicts the place class $y$ \cite{icra21takeda}.
-Third, such a well-trained VPC is noted to provide useful information for viewpoint planning (VP) of the query sequence $I_{t_1}^{query}, \cdots, I_{t_N}^{query}$, to further improve the VPR performance.
-The remaining issue is how to design an effective similarity-preserving mapping $x^G=f_{I2G}(I)$ from an input image $I$ to a scene graph $x^G$.
+First, the semantic scene graph (S2G) $x^G=\langle x^N, x^E \rangle$, where nodes $x^N$ represent semantic regions (e.g., object regions) and edges $x^E$ represent relationships between nodes, is one of the most compact scene descriptors in computer vision \cite{SceneGraph}.
+Second, recently-developed deep graph convolutional neural networks (GCNs) can serve as a powerful visual place classifier (VPC) $y=f_{VPC}(x)$ that takes a scene graph $x$ as input and predicts the place class $y$ \cite{icra21takeda}.
+Third, such a well-trained VPC provides useful information for viewpoint planning (VP) of the query sequence $I_{t_1}^{query}, \cdots, I_{t_N}^{query}$, which further improves the VPR performance.
+The remaining challenge is designing an effective similarity-preserving mapping $x^G=f_{I2G}(I)$ from an input image $I$ to a scene graph $x^G$.